COVID-19: We are open for business. Give us a call on 0117 230 9200 to have a demo or look at our covid resources

 I often wonder if you were to sit back and think about the limitations of traditional tender methods, what concerns would you have?
 How long does it take to compare proposal responses in word format?
 How do you calculate and amalgamate all of the scoring across many suppliers and stakeholders?
 Where do you save your information offline?
 What happens to the data if someone in the team leaves the organisation?
 How long do you spend consolidating all of the supplier responses?
 How long do you spend making the supplier responses into a consistent format?
 I could go on…

 Excel is amazing!
 As a means for collecting and analysing massive data sources, it is hard to beat for the cost, particularly when most organisations have a Microsoft Office licence.
 We’re not asking you to stop using Excel as there are many benefits to using it, particularly if you have complex pricing detail.
-Instead, we would recommend that you use Market Dojo and Excel to compliment each other.
-We saw a client recently have to gather pricing for 6000 separate line items; they used Market Dojo to qualify the suppliers through questionnaires, and captured consolidated high level pricing in the system, accompanied by an Excel attachment for the detail.
+Instead, we would recommend that you use Market Dojo and Excel to complement each other.
+We saw a client recently have to gather pricing for 6000 separate line items; they used Market Dojo’s eSourcing platform to qualify the suppliers through questionnaires and captured consolidated high-level pricing in the system, accompanied by an Excel attachment for the detail.

 What about reverse auctions?